etrenholm/TravelSphere/README.md

 We learned so much during this project as a team, we found out ways to make our hectic schedules work together.
 We also learned a lot about handlebars, insomnia and how it operates.

 ## Motivation
+We wanted to create an application that is similar to the tech blog projects we did in the modules.
+Also some of us have trips coming up so we had that as a huge insperations and motivation to do presue with this idea.

 ## Technologies
 Project was created using: